isomerpages/mindef-sg101/_economy/bibliography.md

 CNBC, (12 November 2019), The world’s largest trade deal could be signed in 2020 — and the US isn’t in it, retrieved from [https://www.cnbc.com/2019/11/12/what-is-rcep-asia-pacific-trade-deal-slated-to-be-worlds-largest-fta.html](https://www.cnbc.com/2019/11/12/what-is-rcep-asia-pacific-trade-deal-slated-to-be-worlds-largest-fta.html)

-CNA, The World on Your Plate, retrieved from [http://www.channelnewsasia.com/brandstudio/sgfoodsources](http://www.channelnewsasia.com/brandstudio/sgfoodsources)
+CNA, (n.d.), The World on Your Plate, retrieved from [http://www.channelnewsasia.com/brandstudio/sgfoodsources](http://www.channelnewsasia.com/brandstudio/sgfoodsources)

 CNA, (7 March 2019), Singapore aims to produce 30% of its nutritional needs by 2030, up from less than 10%, retrieved from [https://www.channelnewsasia.com/news/singapore/singapore-produce-30-own-food-up-from-10-nutritional-needs-11320426](https://www.channelnewsasia.com/news/singapore/singapore-produce-30-own-food-up-from-10-nutritional-needs-11320426)